LaxmiMaddali/WebdriverIO_Sky_project/README.md

 Prerequisites:(if mac use Homebrew to install)

     1. Download Nodejs
-    2. npm
+    2. downlod npm
-    3. @wdio/cli
+    3. download @wdio/cli

+To execute the entire test suite in local development please use the following:

+    Step 1: Install all the dependencies using npm i

 To run the project :

     Command : npx wdio wdio.conf.js

-If the above doesnt run the project , please follow the steps below:

-You should delete this package-lock.json. sudo rm -rf package-lock.json Cant see package-lock.json?
-Try this sudo ls -la.
-Next steps;
-1-npm update
-2-npm install
-3-npx wdio wdio.conf.js
+     This executes all spec files in the './test/specs/*.js'  directory.